 Teaching and learning experiences should be supported by research into effective practices for facilitating high achievement and talent development.
 Optimal learning environments, where students feel supported and encouraged to achieve excellence in their learning, will ensure that all students including high potential and gifted students have the opportunity to achieve their best.

-Professional learning is available to support leaders and teachers to implement the High Potential and Gifted Education Policy.
+Professional learning is available to support leaders and teachers to implement the High Potential and Gifted Education (HPGE) Policy.

 School leaders and teachers should design learning experiences that foster talent development across all domains of potential – intellectual, creative, social-emotional and physical.